zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 /**
  * A heavy thread creation and manipulation class.
+ *
- * Provides purely implemented in php instruments for "thread" creation and maniulation.
+ * Provides purely implemented in php instruments for "thread" creation
+ * and manipulation.
 A shell access, linux OS and PHP 5.3+ are required.
  * @api
  */
 abstract class GPhpThread // {{{